Are Daily Standups Inefficient?

 Traffic Light Standup

 This format focuses on the emotional state of the team members.
 It helps in keeping a check on how they feel about their work.
+Sometimes, a short break can help team members reset and improve their focus.

 In this format, you have to ask individuals whether they are feeling red, yellow, or green (representing traffic light colors).